Void-Droid/GoogleAgbKiller/README.md

 This script were just written a few days ago.
 If there are any issues, please let me know.

+Here are some of the known issues:

+- Vertical-Scrollbar disappars (solution would be to use arrowkeys or the mousewheel-button)
+- No autofocus on the Searchfield of Google apperas

 ##Suggestions

 Let me know if there are any suggestions for new features or functions or even usabilities.